 ORS was 'correctly prepared' if it was mixed in the right quantity (see below) with water from safe sources.

 Calculate the indicator's value by dividing the number of children who were treated with 'correctly prepared' ORS by the total number of surveyed children and multiplying it by 100 to convert it to a percentage.

 1) This indicator relies on an accurate age assessment.
 Since people often do not remember the exact dates of their children's birth, the data collectors should always verify the child’s age.
 This can be done by reviewing the child’s birth certificate, vaccination card or another document; however, since many caregivers do not have such documents (and since they can include mistakes), it is essential that your data collectors are able to verify the child’s age by using local events calendars.
 Read FAO's Guidelines (see below) to learn how to prepare local events calendars and how to train data collectors in their correct use.

-2) Ensure that all data collectors have the same and correct understanding of what "ORS was prepared correctly" means - ask local health facilities about how exactly do they recommend local caretakers to prepare ORS.
+2) Ensure that all data collectors have the same and correct understanding of what "ORS was prepared correctly" means - ask local health facilities about how exactly do they recommend local caregivers to prepare ORS.
 For homemade ORS, the most common recommendation is to dissolve 6 level teaspoons of sugar and 1/2 level teaspoon of salt in 1 litre of clean water (another option is to use ORS measuring spoons).
 For pre-packed ORS, follow the guidance provided on the packets.

 3) Assess whether local health facilities recommend other medicine than ORS - if so, specify it in the questionnaire.